InfTkm/ethereum-lab1/README.md

      Question 11 screenshot
      Question 12 screenshot

-:checkered_flag:**13)Place your submissions in a single Word or PDF document named
-         Lab1Part3.doc or Lab1Part3.pdf.**
+:checkered_flag:**13) Place your submissions in a clearly labeled single Word or PDF document named Lab1Part3.doc or Lab1Part3.pdf.**

 ## Part 4 Using a Truffle box with MetaCoin.sol, ConvertLib.sol and the testing framework